|

 neutral feedback.
 I amended my feedback to say what a pain the seller was

-being, but still they kept hassling me to remove the
+being, but still they kept hassling me to remove the neutral feedback, so

-not an answer. eBay told me that “If we find that
+eBay told me that “If we find that there's not enough evidence of Email

-case here, we can’t take action against the reported account.”
-They went
+Forwarding System Abuse, which is the case here, we can’t take action against

-on to suggest that if the emails continue, I might like to consider changing
+the reported account.”
+They went on to suggest that if the emails

-my email address (!)
-I’ve replied asking how many emails I need to receive
+asking how many emails I need to receive before they consider their email

-before they consider their email forwarding system has been abused.
+forwarding system has been abused.

 1 comments